-The youngest deposit of the Basin is the Recent and Young alluvium.
+The youngest deposit in the Basin is the Recent and Young Alluvium.
 Recent alluvium is made up of active fluvial channel deposits associated with the Cuyama River and other active channels.
-Deposits include river-bed gravels and grain sizes range from silt to boulder size and are found along active fluvial channels in the Basin.
+Deposits include river-bed gravels and grain sizes ranging from silt to boulder size and are found along active fluvial channels in the Basin.
 The Younger Alluvium is inactive fluvial deposits consisting of unconsolidated to partly consolidated sand, gravel, and boulders, with some clay deposited as part of stream channels, floodplains, alluvial fans, or stream terraces (USGS, 2013c).
 Younger Alluvium is exposed throughout the central portion of the Central Valley and along the active channels and flood plains of the Cuyama River and other streams.
-The deposits thicken to the east, typically ranging from 5 to 50 feet in the west and thickening from 630 to 1,100 feet in the east (Singer and Swarzenski, 1970).
-Recent and Younger alluvium are primarily Holocene in age, but the Younger alluvium can date back to the Pleistocene (USGS, 2013c).
-The Younger and Recent alluvium are the principal water-bearing formations in the Basin.
+The deposits thicken to the east, typically ranging from 5 to 50 feet in the west and to possibly as much as 1,100 feet in the east (Singer and Swarzenski, 1970).
+Recent and Younger Alluvium are primarily Holocene in age, but the Younger Alluvium can date back to the Pleistocene (USGS, 2013c).

-Older studies do not distinguish Younger Alluvium from Older Alluvium (Upson and Worts, 1951; Singer and Swarzenski, 1970), but more recent studies (Kellogg et al., 2008) mapped the two alluvium units as distinguishable mappable units at the surface, and in 2013, the USGS identified differences in the two units using electric log signatures.
-A greater degree of consolidation, dissection, and local deformation distinguishes the Older Alluvium deposits from the Younger alluvium.
+Older studies do not distinguish Younger Alluvium from Older Alluvium (Upson and Worts, 1951; Singer and Swarzenski, 1970), but more recent studies (Kellogg et al., 2008) mapped the two alluvium units as distinguishable mappable units at the surface, and in 2013, the USGS identified differences in the two units using electric log signatures (2013a).
+A greater degree of consolidation, dissection, and local deformation distinguishes the Older Alluvium deposits from the Younger Alluvium.